SiliconLabs/simplicity_sdk/app/bluetooth/example/bt_soc_iop_test/readme.md

 ### Software Requirements

-The IOP example application is available beginning with Bluetooth SDK 3.3.0.
-Install Simplicity Studio 5 and the Bluetooth SDK that is part of the GSDK.
+The presence of Simplicity Studio 5 and Simplicity SDK.
 For more information about installing Simplicity Studio 5, see the [Simplicity Studio 5 documentation](https://docs.silabs.com/simplicity-studio-5-users-guide/5.2.1/ss-5-users-guide-getting-started/install-ss-5-and-software).

 ### Mobile App Requirements